Chuck Blair

-Charles Franklin Blair (July 23, 1928 – December 14, 2006) was a Canadian ice hockey player born in Scotland.
+Charlie Franklin Blair (July 23, 1928 – December 14, 2006) was a Canadian ice hockey player born in Scotland.
 He made a single National Hockey League appearance with the Toronto Maple Leafs during the 1948–49 season, playing on December 4, 1948, against the Chicago Black Hawks.
 The remainder of his career, spanning from 1948 to 1961, was spent primarily in the American Hockey League.

 Playing career

 Blair was born in Edinburgh, Scotland, and immigrated to Canada with his family as an infant, settling in South Porcupine, Ontario.
 Growing up in northern Ontario, he developed a passion for hockey and honed his skills on outdoor rinks, eventually earning a place with the Oshawa Generals at the junior level.
 His play with Oshawa caught the attention of scouts, and he was called up by the Toronto Maple Leafs, where he made his lone National Hockey League appearance.
 Following that brief stint, Blair continued to develop his game with the Toronto Marlboros before signing with the Pittsburgh Hornets of the American Hockey League in 1950.
 Over the next several years, he built a steady professional career in the AHL, being traded to the Cleveland Barons in 1953 and then to the Buffalo Bisons in 1954.
 In 1957, seeking new opportunities, Blair joined the Western Hockey League's Calgary Stampeders, where he spent two productive seasons before returning east to rejoin the AHL with the Quebec Aces.
 He eventually closed out his playing days with one final campaign in the Eastern Hockey League, suiting up for the Clinton Comets before hanging up his skates in 1961.
 Notably, Blair came from a hockey family, as his brother, George Blair, also enjoyed a professional career on the ice.